Potato Virus Testing

 Governance

-The Tasmanian Certified Seed Potato Scheme is now overseen by TIA.
+The Tasmanian Certified Seed Potato Scheme is overseen by the Tasmanian Institute of Agriculture (TIA) through TasSeed.
 Together with key industry stakeholders, TIA research scientists make decisions on sampling regimes and the viruses to be tested each season – based on which viruses are considered to be the most important at the time.

 Contact